joeman106/HashTable_C/README.md

 and print to the output file at the end.

 The crc64 hash is included in the helperfunctions file.
 To use a different hashing function, the makeFile must be modified accordingly.
+Several example .txt files are also included.

 To compile the program, use make run ARGS= <count> file1.txt <file2.txt> <file3.txt> ...
+Clean with make clean